aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 ## Z. Delete the stack
 1. In the AWS console, open the S3 console.
-2. Select the bucket with the name beginning with *aws-snort-demo-ssmloggingbucket*.
+2. Select and delete the buckets with names beginning with *aws-snort-demo*.
-3. Delete the bucket.
-4. In the AWS console, open CloudFormation.
+3. In the AWS console, open CloudFormation.
 Make sure that your current region is us-east-1, North Virginia.
-5. Select the *Stacks* menu item in the side window.
+4. Select the *Stacks* menu item in the side window.
 Select the stack named *aws-snort-demo*.
 Click on the *delete* button.